What to Look for When Extending Adobe Commerce With Custom Code or an Extension

 Finding an extension that fits your business needs exactly can be difficult and may introduce labour costs for discovery, exploration, and analysis of modules in the ecosystem.

 The Magento Marketplace is the premier place to find extensions, although sometimes concessions may be necessary in order to get as much coverage as possible out of a module that accomplishes most of your objectives.

 Once you've settled on a module, it may be required to add your own layer of customization on top to get the desired result.
-Fortunately, Magento 2 is extremely flexible and gives you multiple ways to modify the platform for your needs.
+Fortunately, Adobe Commerce 2 is extremely flexible and gives you multiple ways to modify the platform for your needs.

 - Plugins - Also known as interceptors, this feature allows you to intercept most public functions and alter arguments, output, or override internal logic.